Korail: International service

-JR Kyushu offers a jet foil ferry service between Busan and Fukuoka taking about 3 hours.
+JR Kyushu offered a jet foil ferry service between Busan and Fukuoka taking about 3 hours.
 KORAIL and JR West had a joint rail pass (called 한일공동승차권) which included discounted KTX and Shinkansen tickets and Busan-Shimonoseki/Fukuoka ferry tickets, but the pass was discontinued due to low ridership.
+In 2024, the service was discontinued owing to various safety issues deemed irrepairable.

 There are no railway connections between both countries.
 The Korean Strait undersea tunnel connecting Fukuoka and Busan via Tsushima had been proposed as far back as 1917, but the plan has never progressed beyond the research phase.
 While the increased wealth of South Korea and continued growth of trade between the nations has made the economic case for the tunnel more compelling, promotion has focused more on using the project to reduce political tension between the nations.